Healthy Snacking for Diabetics

 While eating on a regular basis is important, so are the types of food you choose.

 Make sure your snack includes a source of protein, and keep track of carbohydrates within your food to prevent spikes in blood sugar.

-“There are many different apps for mobile devices and websites that can keep track and tell you how many carbohydrates are in a particular kind of food,” Yu says, noting that technology advancements have made it simpler than ever to keep track of a food’s nutritional facts.
+“There are many different apps for mobile devices and websites that can keep track and tell you how many carbohydrates are in a particular kind of food,” Galiza says, noting that technology advancements have made it simpler than ever to keep track of a food’s nutritional facts.

 - Greek yogurt parfait.
 Higher in protein and lower in carbohydrates than traditional yogurt, Greek yogurt tastes best with fresh fruits or low-sugar jams.
 Be careful, though – some flavored Greek yogurts can contain added sugars.
 Seek out plain, unsweetened varieties.

 - Apple slices with a side of string cheese.
 Pairing fresh fruit with low-fat, protein-packed cheese satisfies both sweet and savory tastes.

 - “Ants on a Log.”
 Spread peanut butter or other nut butter that has no added sugar on top of a few celery sticks for a low-carb snack sure to satisfy even the hungriest of appetites.